HD Hyundai Teams Up With Google Cloud To Accelerate AI Innovation

-(MENAFN- PR Newswire) SEOUL, South Korea, Dec.
-25, 2023 /PRNewswire/ -- HD Hyundai is partnering with Google Cloud to accelerate its digital transformation using generative AI technology.
+(MENAFN- Caribbean News Global) SEOUL, South Korea, HD Hyundai is partnering with Google Cloud to accelerate its digital transformation using generative AI technology.

 The collaboration will introduce generative AI across Hyundai's core businesses, including its world-leading shipbuilding and top-ranking construction machinery businesses in Korea.
 Google Cloud will provide enterprise solutions like its Vertex AI platform to develop industry-specific AI applications.